 3. Can adults be naive?

 Yes.
-People of any age can show naivety in unfamiliar or emotional situations.
+People of any age can be naive in unfamiliar areas, in new jobs, or in emotional situations where they don’t yet have context.

 4. How can someone stop being naive?